Mobile App Development Timeline: The Breakdown by Type, Complexity, Team

 The documentation is essential to get an idea of the final goal and app development timeline.

 These documentations are later used by the design team in the process of wireframing mockups.
 The latter are digital blueprints displaying how the minimum viable product will look like.

 - It provides information required to identify potential pitfalls.

 If the final product requirements are not clear in the beginning, it will lead to more change requests in the middle of the project.
 Thus utilize agile methodology for product development.

 With a wireframe, you look to resolve all customers’ pain points while creating a unique user experience for them.
 This is what happens during the process:

-- As a team, you create a wireframe
+- As a team, you can use a digital wireframe tool to create a wireframe first.

 - Then you present it to the stakeholders for feedback and possible shortcomings.

 - You make changes as per the suggestions.